 The data from the Pharmanet system are used to monitor expenditure, but also to analyse pharmaceuticals consumption, to aid reimbursement decisions and for general research on pharmaceuticals use in Belgium.
 Several indicators have been used to provide feedback to doctors concerning specific subjects, e.g. antibiotics, along with other more general areas, in a yearly report that evaluates the prescribing of various types of pharmaceuticals.
 These general reports and the feedback can both be found on the web site of the National Institute for Health and Disability Insurance (RIZIV/INAMI).
-The National Institute for Health and Disability Insurance (RIZIV/INAMI) is responsible for revising and using the data.
-Pharmanet data can also be used by third parties for non-commercial research, after approval.
+This Institute is responsible for revising and using the data, but Pharmanet data can also be used by third parties for non-commercial research, after approval.